bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 "E" comes from.
 In any case, this step becomes quite simple once we can assume that the parameters :math:`\theta` are fixed.

-The Maxmization Step turns things around and assumes the responsibilities (proxies for the latent variables) are fixed, and now the problem is we want to maximize our (expected complete data log) likelihood function across all the :math:`\theta = (\mu_k, \sigma_k^2, \pi)` variables.
+The Maximization Step turns things around and assumes the responsibilities (proxies for the latent variables) are fixed, and now the problem is we want to maximize our (expected complete data log) likelihood function across all the :math:`\theta = (\mu_k, \sigma_k^2, \pi)` variables.
 We'll show the math of